mqtt2go/mqtt2go.github.io/index.md

 * MQTT2GO Compatible devices, which adhere to the MQTT2GO standard and therefore can communicate directly with the MQTT2GO gateway or backend without intermediate MQTT translating broker.

-* MQTT Incompatible devices are devices that do not adhere to the MQTT2GO standard directly, but they are still capable of MQTT communication.
+* MQTT2GO Non-compliant devices are devices that do not adhere to the MQTT2GO standard directly, but they are still capable of MQTT communication.
 This means they can still be added into the MQTT2GO infrastructure, but they do need an MQTT-to-MQTT2GO intermediate unit (i.e., MQTT-to-MTT2GO translation layer).

 ### Non-MQTT Devices
 <p align="justify">